Dolly Menga: Blackpool

 On 10 November 2017, Menga was picked up on a free transfer by EFL League One side Blackpool.

 Livingston

 Menga signed a two-year contract with Scottish Premiership club Livingston in August 2018.
 On 30 September 2018, he scored his first goal for Livingston in a 1–0 home win over Rangers.
 He was released by Livingston on 21 August 2020.

 Loan to Petro de Luanda

 On 18 July 2019, he was loaned to Angolan club, Petro de Luanda, for the 2019–20 season.
+The loan was cut short in January when Menga was recalled by Livingston in January 2020, before being released early from his contract in August of the same year.

-MCS Liège
+Belgian amateur football

 Menga signed for MCS Liège in 2021.
+He moved on to FC Ans for the 2025–26 season, and the club won promotion to the Belgian Division 3 (fifth tier) after finishing second in 1ère Provinciale (P1) Liégeoise.

 International career

 In July 2014, Menga was asked to switch his international allegiance to Angola.
 On 15 November 2014, he debuted for the national team against Gabon in CAN 2015.

 International goals

 Scores and results list Angola's goal tally first.